 After having sent out well over 3000 Skin-filtering power cables and having received a significant amount of feedback from users the world over, there is substantial agreement between our customers’ experience and the above general reasoning.

 DFPCs are available in lengths ranging from 1-3m.
 Longer lengths sound somewhat better than shorter lengths, but the degree of difference is marginal.
 (Just for context, using any other type of plug on a DFPC makes a much more substantial difference in sound quality).
 If it is for sound quality alone, don’t burden yourself with needless length—it isn’t worth it.
 Instead, purchase the lengths which best fit your system.
 The LessLoss DFPC is very flexible and poses no problems upon installation (a notorious difficulty with some high performance power cords).
 It is safe to bend, so a 2m length is very easy to install, even if you don’t presently need the entire 2m of length in application, but might foresee its use in the future.

 To be complete, note that using a 3m DFPC on one component will not sound as good as powering two components with two 1.5m DFPCs (one each).
 The more components receiving power from their own DFPC, the better the sound very noticeably, whereas the addition of extra length to only one DFPC results in but a minor improvement.
 It is possible for even the most astute listeners to mix up length differences in a blind test, whereas they’re unlikely to be confused about whether one or two DFPCs are powering different components—even if those lengths are short.

-If you're considering using a combination of DFPC Original and DFPC Signature in your system, for best cost-effectiveness and best overall performance, follow these rules:
+If you're considering using a combination of the DFPC Original, Signature or Reference in your system, for best cost-effectiveness and best overall performance, follow these rules:

-A. If you can’t get the DFPC Signature, get the DFPC Original.
+A. If you can’t get the DFPC Reference or Signature, get the DFPC Original.